 My wife, Debi, passed away in 1998 at the age of 46 from breast cancer.

-Today I enjoy running the business with my wife, Bridget.
-Bridget joined me thirteen years ago and with her strong managerial skills was able to bring some fresh ideas and views on advancing the business.
+My wife Bridget joined the team in 2006 and her strong managerial skills were able to bring some fresh ideas and views on advancing the business.

-The manufactured components have changed through the decades; however the results of the prosthetist or orthotist’s careful analysis of the patient’s situation, accurate measurements, fitting and painstaking craftsmanship have not changed.
+The manufactured components have changed through the decades: however the results of the prosthetists or orthotists careful analysis of the patient’s situation, accurate measurements, fitting and painstaking craftsmanship have not changed.

 Dad, passed away tragically on May 7th 2016 at the age of 90.
 Up until the day before his passing, he reported to the office daily to read the Daily Gleaner and check his emails.
 We shared an office for 40 plus years!